radcamp/radcamp.github.io/AF-Biota/01_cluster_basics.md

 Moving files between the cluster and your local computer is a very common task, and this will typically be accomplished with a secure file transfer protocol (**sftp**) client.
 Various Free/Open Source GUI tools exist but we recommend [WinSCP](https://winscp.net/eng/download.php) for Windows and [Cyberduck](https://cyberduck.io/) for MacOS.

+After downloading and installing WinSCP, you will see a screen similar to puTTY.
+Fill out the host name (lem.ib.usp.br), your username and passwork, and connect.
+Two windows will appear: your laptop on the left, and the cluster on the right.
+You can navigate through the folders and transfer files from the cluster to your laptop by dragging and dropping them.
 **I think we should let people use GUI, so we should fill in just a teense more here**

 ### Instpecting and Interpreting FastQC Output